truecodersio/docusaurus_portal/docs/react/react-router-hooks-exercise.md

 ### Exercise 1: Create `getFilmStats`

+Create and export a new helper function in `film.helpers.js` called `getFilmStats`.

 The goal of `getFilmStats` is to receive `list` (array) parameter, and return a object that contains the following:

 - `avg_score` as a number, being the average `rt_score` of the list of films